GreptimeTeam/greptimedb-operator/README.md

 The GreptimeDB Operator manages [GreptimeDB](https://github.com/GrepTimeTeam/greptimedb) clusters on [Kubernetes](https://kubernetes.io/) by using [Operator pattern](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).

-The GreptimeDB operator abstract the model of maintaining the high aviable GreptimeDB cluster, you can create you own cluster as easy as possible:
+The GreptimeDB operator abstract the model of maintaining the high available GreptimeDB cluster, you can create you own cluster as easy as possible:

 ```yaml
 $ cat <<EOF | kubectl apply -f -